Liquid War: Reception

 In 2000 a CNN article on Linux games highlighted the fun with Liquid War.

 In 2002, Liquid War received the "Most Original Linux Game" award by The Linux Game Tome, and in 2003 it was nominated for the Les Trophées du Libre, an International Free Software Competition.
 Liquid War was also distributed by various download portals, for instance computerbild.de counted 20,000 downloads.

+Similar software

+A mobile adaptation titled Liquid Wars has been developed for the Android operating system, inspired by the mechanics of the original game.
+It makes use of multitouch input, allowing players to split their particle armies and attack from multiple sides simultaneously.